seaneoo/seaneoo/README.md

 ### 🔭 Some of my projects ...

+- [Pokédex](https://github.com/seaneoo/pokedex) - Your typical Pokédex.
+Created with **React**, using data from PokeAPI.
-- [Mars Weather](https://seaneoo.github.io/mars-weather/) - website to display the current weather report on Mars, made with vanilla JS.
+- [Mars Weather](https://seaneoo.github.io/mars-weather/) - Website to display the current weather forecast at Mars' Gale Crater.
+Created with **Vanilla JS**.
-- [Countries](https://github.com/seaneoo/countries) - a single-page application written in React to display, and look up, information about all sorts of countries.
+- [Countries](https://github.com/seaneoo/countries) - Single-page application to view information on the world's countries.
+Created with **Svelte**, using data from REST Countries.
-- [Game of Life](https://github.com/seaneoo/game-of-life) - Conway's Game of Life, made with JavaScript and the Canvas API.
+- [Game of Life](https://github.com/seaneoo/game-of-life) - Conway's Game of Life.
+Made with **Vanilla JS** and the **Canvas API**.
-- [Book CLI](https://github.com/seaneoo/book-cli/) - a command line interface for looking up details on books.
+- [Book CLI](https://github.com/seaneoo/book-cli/) - Command line tool to look up information on a book, via it's ISBN.
+Created with **Node JS**.

 ### 📬 My links ...